 He looked about him now in a dazed and hopeless way.
-They were all here now-even the Procurator, at last.
+They were all here now--even the Procurator, at last.
 Pola was next to him, her warm little fingers on his wrist and that look of fear and exhaustion on her face that more than anything else infuriated him against all the Galaxy.
-Maybe they all deserved to die, the stupid, stupidstupid He scarcely saw Shekt and Schwartz.
+Maybe they all deserved to die, the stupid, stupid--stupid-- He scarcely saw Shekt and Schwartz.
 They sat on his left.
-And there was Balkis, the damnable Balkis, with his lips still swollen, one cheek green, so that it must hurt like the devil to talk-and Arvardan's own lips stretched into a furious, aching smile at the thought and his fists clenched and writhed.
+And there was Balkis, the damnable Balkis, with his lips still swollen, one cheek green, so that it must hurt like the devil to talk--and Arvardan's own lips stretched into a furious, aching smile at the thought and his fists clenched and writhed.
 His own bandaged cheek ached less at the thought.
-Facing all of them was Ennius, frowning, uncertain, almost ridiculous, dressed as he was in those heavy, shapeless, lead impregnated clothes.
+Facing all of them was Ennius, frowning, uncertain, almost ridiculous, dressed as he was in those heavy, shapeless, leadimpregnated clothes.
 And he was stupid, too.
-Arvardan felt a thrill of hatred shoot through him at the thought of the Galactic trimmers who wanted only peace and ease.
-Where, were the conquerors of three centuries, back?
-Where? . . .
+Arvardan felt a thrill of hatred shoot through him at the thought of these Galactic trimmers who wanted only peace and ease.
+Where were the conquerors of three centuries back?
+Where?...
+Six hours left-- Ennius had received the call from the Chica garrison some eighteen hours before and he had streaked half around the planet at the summons.
+The motives that led him to that were obscure but nonetheless forceful.
+Essentially, he told himself, there was nothing to the matter but a regrettable kidnaping of one of those green-robed curiosities of superstitious, hagridden Earth.
+That, and these wild and undocumented accusations.
 Nothing, certainly, that the colonel on the spot could not have handled.
-And yet there was Shekt-Shekt was in this- And not as the accused, but as an accuser.
-It was, confusing.
-He sat down facing them, thinking, quite conscious that his. decision in this case might hasten a rebellion, perhaps weaken his own position at court, ruin his chances at advancement- As for Arvardan's long speech. just now about virus strains and unbridled epidemics, how seriously could he take it?
-After all, if he took action of the basis of it, how credible would the matter sound to, his, superiors?
+And yet there was Shekt--Shekt was in this--And not as the accused, but as an accuser.
+It was confusing.
+He sat now facing them, thinking, quite conscious that his decision in this case might hasten a rebellion, perhaps weaken his own position at court, ruin his chances at advancement--As for Arvardan's long speech just now about virus strains and unbridled epidemics, how seriously could he take it?
+After all. if he took action on the basis of it, how credible would the matter sound to his superiors?
 And yet Arvardan was an archaeologist of note.

-So he postponed the matter in his mind by saying to the Secretary, "Surely you have something to say in this, matter?"
+So he postponed the matter in his mind by saying to the Secretary, "Surely you have something to say in this matter?"
 "Surprisingly little," said the Secretary with easy confidence.
-"I would like to, ask what evidence exists for supporting the accusation?"
+"I would like to ask what evidence exists for supporting the accusation?"
 "Your Excellency," said Arvardan with snapping patience, "I have already told you that the man admitted it in every detail at the time of our imprisonment day before yesterday."
-Perhaps," said the Secretary, "You choose to, credit that, Your Excellency, but, it is simply an additional unsupported statement.
-Actually the only facts to, which outsiders can bear witness to are that I was the one formed of the conspiracy by Dr. Shekt."
+"Perhaps," said the Secretary, "you choose to credit that, Your Excellency, but it is simply an additional unsupported statement.
+Actually the only facts to which outsiders can bear witness to are that I was the one violently taken prisoner, not they; that it was my life that was in peril, not theirs.
+Now I would like my accuser to explain how he could find all this out in the nine weeks that he has been on the planet, when you, the Procurator, in years of service here, have found nothing to my disadvantage?"
+"There is reason in what the Brother says," admitted Ennius heavily.
+"Howdo you know?"
+Arvardan replied stiffly, "Prior to the accused's confession I was informed of the conspiracy by Dr. Shekt."
 "Is that so, Dr. Shekt?"
 The Procurator's glance shifted to the physicist.